milaboratory/mixcr/doc/quickstart.rst

 Full length IGH analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^

-1. To build clonotypes based on the full-length sequence of variable part of IGH gene (not V gene only, but V-D-J junction with whole V Region and J Region) one need to obtain alignments fully covering V Region (like in E2).
+1. To build clonotypes based on the full-length sequence of variable part of IGH gene (not V gene only, but V-D-J junction with whole V Region and J Region) one need to obtain alignments fully covering V Region (like in the previous example).
 For example:

   .. code-block:: console